 To enhance generalization, JailGuard uses a default combination policy that selects from a pool of mutators based on predefined probabilities.
 For text inputs, the policy combines Punctuation Insertion, Targeted Insertion, and Translation with probabilities of 0.24, 0.52, and 0.24, respectively.
 For image inputs, the policy uses Random Rotation, Gaussian Blur, and Random Posterization with probabilities of 0.34, 0.45, and 0.21, respectively.
 This approach leverages the strengths of different mutators to effectively detect a wider range of attacks.

-\paragraph{Remarks} Though we try our best to replicate their results, the configuration might still be \textit{not} optimal.
-In practice, we found that because the detection relies on the fact that jailbreak often does not succeed consistently under minor perturbations, the performance highly depends on the inherent safety capability of the tested model.
-For example, for LLaVA, the FigStep often consistently jailbreaks the model, causing the failure of detection.
-In other attacks, LLaVA sometimes consistently rejects harmful requests, which might inadvertently underestimate the performance of the method.
+\paragraph{Remark.} Though we try our best to replicate their results, the configuration might still be \textit{suboptimal}.
+In practice, we find that because detection relies on the fact that jailbreak often does not succeed consistently under minor perturbations, the performance highly depends on the inherent safety capability of the tested model.
+For example, for LLaVA, the FigStep often consistently jailbreaks the model, causing detection failures.
+In other attacks, LLaVA sometimes consistently rejects harmful requests, which might inadvertently lead to an underestimation of the method's performance.